wiktorszczepanik/DataStructureControl-Plugin/README.md

 # DataStructureControl-Plugin
-Excel plugin for comparing data in ***.xlsx*** format.

-![alt text](exampleXl/ribbon.png?raw=true)

 The foundation of the plugin involves preparing template file, which is then converted to ***.xlcg*** format in the final stage.
 During the preparation process, both unchangeable (hard) values and values that can be disregarded by macros can be added.

+![alt text](exampleXl/ribbon.png?raw=true)

 Once the file is created, it can be compared to a selected ***.xlsx*** file on a (1:1) basis or processed for multi-comparison through a GUI system (1:N).

 ![alt text](exampleXl/gui.png?raw=true)